Mathématique: On Lethe Fixed

 She drops her dress into place over her underwear.
 It, too, is its own kind of armor, as all uniforms are.
 This one is green and yellow and marks her as a thing she’s not.
 Or, as a thing she isn’t yet.

 Sometimes, she dreams of kinder things.
-Of supernatural restoration under a golden light.
-Of people she has cared for.
+Of supernatural restoration under a white light.
 A boy with dark hair beside a lotus-covered pool.
-An olive-skinned woman with glowing eyes.
-A little girl, growing up too fast.
-A tall man with glasses.
+A shell-covered beach.
+A man with glasses.

-They are harder to hold onto—they lack the edge of horror that burns them into her mind.
+They’re harder to hold on to—they lack the edge of horror that burns them into her waking mind.

 Val divides her hair in two and ties each half in place.
-She applies inexpensive cosmetics to her skin and eyelids.
-She draws a fake beauty mark on her left cheek with an eyebrow pencil in a good-natured tribute to a personality that has gone incognito even from itself.
+She dabs inexpensive cosmetics on her cheekbones and eyelids.
+She draws a fake beauty mark on her left cheek with an eyebrow pencil in a good-natured tribute to a personality that’s gone incognito even from itself.

-By the time she enters the diner, the rain is giving way to a bright mist that will turn to sunlight before long.
-It is October, and when the glass door opens and shuts with the passage of Sal’s clientele she can feel crisp air on her bare calves.
+By the time she enters the diner, the rain has given way to a bright mist that will turn to sunlight before long.
+It’s October, and when the glass door opens and shuts with the passage of Sal’s clientele, she feels crisp air on her bare calves.

-She worries she is a little too bright-eyed in this persistent absence of memory.
-Her smile is too wide, and her pitch too modulated, but no customer notices, or if they do, they say nothing.
-She pursues the ideal of ‘waitress’ that she holds in her mind; building it up from television, from her co-worker Mary Catherine, from the implied expectations of people she serves.
+She worries she’s too bright-eyed in this persistent absence of memory.
+Her smile is too wide, her pitch too modulated, but no customer notices, or if they do, they don’t say anything.
+She pursues the ideal of “waitress,” holds it in her mind, builds it from television, from her co-worker Mary Catherine, from the expectations she senses in people she serves.

 In return, Val learns diner slang and flirts with his customers.
 She talks up the daily special.
-She pours coffee and clears tables between flashbacks to the dark unity of synchronized steps in a stone hallway, the blur of stars, and the firing of weapons from a perspective that seems, somehow, askew to her.
+She pours coffee and clears tables between flashbacks to the sound of synchronized steps on stone, the blur of stars, battles fought over vast distances represented with golden pieces on a massive board.

-“Val,” Sal says, in the midmorning when he sees her with her eyes closed, one hand braced against a wall in the back of the diner.
+“Val,” Sal says, midmorning, when he sees her with her eyes closed, one hand braced against a wall in the back of the diner.
 “Val, you okay, honey?”

-She nods first, smiles second, swishes her hair back third, pulls it forward again fourth, and then, finally looks at Sal.
+She nods first, smiles second, swishes her hair back third, pulls it forward again fourth, then, finally, looks at Sal.
 “Yes,” she says.
 “Yes I’m fine.”
+It’s the only thing she knows how to be.

 At the beginning of the lunchtime rush, two men enter the diner.
-From the moment she sees their dark silhouettes against the bright light of the glass door she feels a sense of error—of disappointment in herself as they begin shouting and brandishing a gun.
-She watches them, confused by her own guilt, her own innate sense of failure, because where is the failure in this?
+From the moment she sees their dark silhouettes against the sun in the glass door, she feels a sense of error—of disappointment in herself as they begin shouting and brandishing a gun.
+She watches them, confused by her own guilt, because where is her failure in this?
 Where could it be?
-She’s a waitress in the bad part of town; this is not her fault; she owes her Sal’s clientele nothing but two weeks worth of her meager livelihood—
+She’s a waitress in the bad part of town; this isn’t her fault; she owes Sal’s clientele nothing but two weeks of her meager livelihood—

-And so, when one of the men points the gun at her, she looks at the weapon, she looks at him, and she breaks his wrist.
+And so, when one of the men points a gun at her, she looks at the weapon, she looks at him, and she breaks his wrist.

 She breaks his wrist first.

-She steps in closer and takes on both of them in a blaze of newly discovered instinct, twisting joints the wrong way, bringing a heel up into a crotch, ramming her elbow into someone’s unprotected face, grabbing a napkin dispenser to crash against the back of someone’s skull.
+She steps in and takes both of them on in a blaze of newly discovered instinct, twisting joints the wrong way, bringing a heel into a crotch, ramming her elbow into an unprotected face, crashing a napkin dispenser into the back of a skull.

 “What did you do?”
 Sal asks her.